aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/1000-create-construct-hub.md

 ### Update CDK Deploy Entrypoint

-Next, modify the main CDK application to deploy new ConstructHub stack.
-To do this, edit the code in `bin/cdk-workshop.ts` as follows:
+Next, modify the main CDK application to deploy the new ConstructHub stack.
+Edit the code in `bin/cdk-workshop.ts` as follows:

 {{<highlight ts "hl_lines=2 5">}}
 import * as cdk from "aws-cdk-lib";